Wednesday, November 5, 2014

 November 5, 2014

-“Let’s do this,” I told my boys once we arrived at Walt Disney World, yet again.
-It seems as if these trips are becoming a right-of-passage for my boys.
+"Let's do this," I told my boys once we arrived at Walt Disney World yet again.
+These trips are becoming a right of passage for my boys.
 And they are sure acting cocky about our frequent visits.
-I wouldn’t say they’re spoiled due to our Disney trips.
-Even though I went for my birthday in July, again in August, September and now this October for Mickey’s Not So Scary Halloween Party.
-After all, this family does hold annual passes and the intent of the annual pass is to go frequently, isn’t it?
+They're likely not spoiled due to our Disney trips.
+Even though I went for my birthday in July, again in August, September, and now this October for Mickey's Not So Scary Halloween Party.
+After all, this family does hold annual passes, and the intent of the annual pass is to go frequently, isn't it?

-The boys are respectful though, not selfish during these trips; they are polite and friendly and really care for those around them, especially guest of Disney World.
-My boys are acting as unofficial hosts to the arriving visitors, as if these people were visiting our very home.
-However, it’s just when Nico and Christopher are walking around any Walt Disney Resort, they act as if they have lived there forever and know a thing or two they can teach other guests.
+The boys are respectful, though, not selfish during these trips; they are polite and friendly and care for those around them, especially guests of Disney World.
+My boys act as unofficial hosts to the arriving visitors as if these people were visiting our very home.
+However, when Nico and Christopher walk around any Walt Disney Resort, they act as if they have lived there forever and know a thing they can teach other guests.

 "Oh, the pool?"
 Christopher asks a bewildered guest.

-Walk down the path until you see a green pole that has a sign that reads Building 1, make a left, a right, follow the path and then you’ll see the gate for the pool.”
+Walk down the path until you see a green pole with a sign that reads Building 1; make a left, a right, follow the path, and then you'll see the gate for the pool."

 That was mighty nice of him.
-If only Christopher knew if those were the right directions that will get those lost guests to their final destination.
-No matter though, this is his place and he was polite and sincere.
+If only Christopher knew if those were the right directions to get lost guests to their final destination.
+However, this was his place, and he was polite and sincere.

-Well, Nico may not have said that much to the bored 9-year old.
-But he helped out as much as he could when it came to his food choice and helping with a hard decision.
-Albeit choices from a picky six year old to a picky 9 year-old may be a losing situation!
-And he still strutted away like he gave good advice and he was feeling like the unofficial Walt Disney World Ambassador.
-It’s like both boys are proud of their Disney lineage.
+Nico may not have said that much to the bored 9-year-old.
+But he helped out as much as he could regarding his food choice and helping with a hard decision.
+Albeit choices from a picky six-year-old to a picky 9-year-old may be a losing situation!
+He still strutted away like he had given good advice and felt like the unofficial Walt Disney World Ambassador.
+It's like both boys are proud of their Disney lineage.

-The Disney parks like the Magic Kingdom, Epcot, Animal Kingdom and Hollywood Studios is where most people want to go, but there is so much to do at a Disney resort.
-I recommend they be explored if you can stay out of the parks, for at least one day, I suggest enjoying the hotel for their many amenities.
+Disney parks like the Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios are where most people want to go.
+Still, there is so much to do at a Disney resort.
+I recommend exploring them if you can stay out of the parks for at least one day; I suggest enjoying the hotel for its many amenities.

-On this trip we stayed at Disney’s relatively new Disney’s Art and Animation Resort.
-There was so much my boys wanted to touch and play with as we walked down the life like Radiators Springs while the surrounding area felt like Ornament Valley.
+We stayed at Disney's relatively new Disney Art and Animation Resort on this trip.
+There was so much my boys wanted to touch and play with as we walked down the life-like Radiator Springs, while the surrounding area felt like Ornament Valley.
 I felt safe if I turned my back for a second on my boys.
-I knew they wouldn’t go too far due to the stimulation of the cartoon world of Cars, the movie and they captivation it had on them in this controlled environment.
-They also have Finding Nemo, The Lion King and The Little Mermaid themes rooms.
+I knew they would only go so far due to the stimulation of the cartoon world of Cars, the movie, and its captivation on them in this controlled environment.
+They also have theme rooms for Finding Nemo, The Lion King, and The Little Mermaid.

-Instead of Roger Rabbit we had Lighting McQueen, Mater, Sally, Doc Hudson, Flo, Ramone, Flo, Sarge and that’s just naming a few.
-We were in the world of Disney’s movie, Cars.
-I wanted these life-like cars, that seemed to drive right off the silver screen and onto the resort grounds, to speak to us.
+Instead of Roger Rabbit, we had Lighting McQueen, Mater, Sally, Doc Hudson, Flo, Ramone, Flo, Sarge, and that's just a few.
+We were in the world of Disney's movie Cars.
+I wanted these life-like cars that seemed to drive right off the silver screen and onto the resort grounds to speak to us.

-The boys were running down the sidewalks that were painted like a real roadway from Route 66 leading into Radiator Springs.
-I have to admit though, I kind of felt like a hypocrite telling the boys to get out of the road when they are playing at home and here I am letting them play in a simulated road way.
+The boys were running down the sidewalks painted like an actual roadway from Route 66 to Radiator Springs.
+I have to admit, though, that I felt like a hypocrite telling the boys to get out of the road when they were playing at home, and here I am, letting them play in a simulated roadway.

-My sons, Nico and Chirstopher, loved it.
+My sons, Nico and Christopher, loved it.
 I loved it.
-And we enjoyed what this imaginary world gave us because this resort removed us all from the daily dealings of what life has in stored for us on a daily bases.
-And forgetting about the reality of the world is what anyone can ever ask for.
-Whether it’s a two-hour movie, a quick trip out of town or a hobby that clears our minds.
+And we enjoyed what this imaginary world gave us because this resort removed us all from the daily dealings of what life has stored for us daily.
+And forgetting about the world's reality is what anyone can ever ask for.
+Whether it's a two-hour movie, a quick trip out of town, or a hobby that clears our minds.

-Escaping our life to enjoy the lives of our children represents all that we are when we chose to be parents.
-And why not use our yearly passes to enjoy our childrens laughter to remind us what it meant to be young.
+Escaping our lives to enjoy our children's lives represents all that we are when we choose to be parents.
+And why not use our yearly passes to enjoy our children's laughter and remind us what it meant to be young?

-Go on boys, this is Disney, let your imagination run wild as long as you take me for the ride.
+Go on, boys, this is your Disney.
+You're the hosts, so let your imagination run wild, but take me along for the ride.
 But please make sure, as hosts, I can ride with Lightening McQueen.